armin2080/Deep-Learning-FashionMNIST/README.md

 ## Results

-- Training accuracy: ~XX%
-- Test accuracy: ~XX%
-- Loss and accuracy plots are available in the notebook/results folder.
+- Loss and accuracy plots are available in the notebook file.

-*(You can also include a confusion matrix or sample predictions here.)*

 ## How to Run